 What is the Weather like in Rome in June?

 The sun's rays are their hottest in June in Rome and Southern Italy and burn the most.

 The mornings begin warm.
 Having your first cappuccino, you'll be happy dressed in the lightest clothes, or short sleeves—appearing casual and attractive alongside great-looking Italians.

 By noon the sun is burning hot (average heat 80°F) and it stays hot during the long afternoon, so it's best to dress very lightly and not be carrying garments around with you.

-It cools a little in the late afternoon and evening (60°F) but the city doesn't cool off to COOL.
+It cools a little in the late afternoon and evening (60°F).

 The chances of rain are slight, but it can occasionally rain.